-This page provides instructions to request a note-taking accommodation and to volunteer as a note-taker.
+This page provides instructions on how to request note-taking accomodations and how to volunteer as a note-taker.

 Why request note-taking?

 Are you having trouble taking class notes due to difficulty concentrating, writing, accessing verbal information, chronic pain or other issues?
-If so, you can request volunteer note-taking services.
+If so, you can request volunteer not-taking to services to overcome disability related barriers.

 How to request a note-taking accomodation